 Enter “McCormick Home” when you search By Home in Individual Long-Term Care Results

-People are living longer, which means that there is an overall increase in residents who are admitted to long-term care homes with pre-existing conditions, such as incontinence or pressure ulcers.
-An October 2012 report from the Ontario Association of Non-Profit Homes and Services for Seniors states that of the current residents in long-term care, 99% cannot eat alone, 99% cannot dress alone, 97% need help toileting and 95% are incontinent.
+People are living longer, which means that there is an overall increase in residents who are admitted to long-term care homes with pre-existing conditions, such as pressure ulcers.
+Reports from AdvantAge Ontario (formerly the Ontario Association of Non-Profit Homes and Services for Seniors) state that of the residents in long-term care, 99% cannot eat alone, 99% cannot dress alone, 97% need help toileting and 95% are incontinent.

 Health Quality Indicators

 In 2017-18, McCormick Home employed restraints in 3.2% of resident cases, below the provincial average of 4.5%.

 Although we use the term restraint, we mean to convey an attitude of least restraint; that is, affording the resident the most freedom possible, yet offering the safety they require.
 For example, seatbelts in wheelchairs and lap trays (for meals or activities) are considered “restraints” unless they can be removed by the resident themselves.
 It is important to note that these types of devices enable a resident to have more independence and participate more fully in their self care (e.g. eating a meal) and in recreational activities or other activities of daily living.
 As such, some assistive devices, which are defined as restraints, are important to promoting resident independence.